2026 Inclusion Camp FAQs

 Is this camp specifically for kids with autism?

-Legacy Summer camp is open to all children, but the Inclusion Camp is specifically designed for kids with autism and other related disabilities.
-We are proud to offer an inclusive environment tailored to support campers on the autism spectrum.
+Inclusion Camp is open to all children, but is additionally designed for kids with autism and other related disabilities.
+We are proud to offer an inclusive environment tailored to support campers.
 We ensure that all activities are accessible and enjoyable for every child, regardless of their needs.

 What if my child has specific sensory or behavioral needs?